NotQuiteApex/Docker-OpenFortressServer/README.md

 This project pulls and uses assets belonging to multiple third-parties such as Valve Software or the Open Fortress dev team.
 These assets do not fall under the license described above, and are subject to any terms described by the respective license holder(s).

-This project makes use of [murse](https://git.sr.ht/~welt/murse), a CLI tool for managing Toast projects such as Open Fortress.
+This project makes use of [murse](https://git.sr.ht/~welt/murse), a CLI tool developed by Welt for managing Toast projects such as Open Fortress.
 Please see its repo for more details on its license and attribution.